Envian/xiv-criterion-na-strats/guides/_ew/aai/statice/forced-march-1.md

 *[cast]Trapshooting*.

-During the *[cast]Trigger Happy* cast, about halfway through the cast, the first balloon will explode knocking players back a short distance.
+During the *[cast]Trigger Happy* cast, about halfway through the cast, the first dart will shoot across the room, popping the first baloon, knocking players back a short distance.
 After *[cast]Trigger Happy* , the 2nd balloon will pop.

 *![march]Forced March* will begin during when *[cast]Trapshooting* finishes casting, however the stack/spread will not shapshot until a couple seconds after the forced march.

+{: .warning }
+The darts are mostly harmless in normal mode, however in Savage they will do ~20k damage each.
+Be sure to dodge the darts if possible, and the healer should top everyone off before the forced march.

 -----